What is Cape Sharp Tidal?

 What input have you had from Fisheries and Oceans Canada?

 The Department of Fisheries and Oceans reviewed the Cape Sharp Tidal project application under the Fisheries Act and the Species at Risk Act, and stated it was of the view that our demonstration-scale project would not result in serious harm to fish and fish habitat.
 DFO has stated support of CST’s adaptive management approach to addressing some of the existing research gaps, after turbines are deployed and objective, scientific data is available.

 Analysis of the data from the turbine following recovery showed that we had underestimated the flow within the Bay of Fundy.
 This resulted in the turbine being exposed to greater tidal force than originally anticipated.
 The turbine was not designed to withstand the tidal flow it was exposed to and therefore the blades failed.
 As a result, OpenHydro has invested heavily in researching tidal flow measurements.
 The Cape Sharp Tidal turbines are larger, stronger and re-engineered for the FORCE site.

 Were any large mammals like whales killed in the 2010 project?

-No. While there has been much speculation about it, deceased fin whale washed ashore in the Minas Basin in June, 2010–a full five months after the turbine stopped functioning.
+No, although there has been much speculation about this.
+A deceased fin whale washed ashore in the Minas Basin in June, 2010–a full five months after the turbine stopped functioning.
 While a formal necropsy was not performed on the recently-deceased animal, the Marine Animal Response Society did examine it and noted that the injuries to the whale were identified as being post-mortem.
 More details are offered by MARS on its Facebook page: https://www.facebook.com/marineanimalresponsesociety/posts/680063945501876 .